Demolition Man (film): Video games

-Acclaim Entertainment and Virgin Interactive released Demolition Man on various home video game systems.
+Acclaim Entertainment and Virgin Interactive Entertainment released Demolition Man on various home video game systems.
 The 16-bit versions were shooting games distributed by Acclaim.
 The 3DO version is a multi-genre game that incorporates Full Motion Video scenes, with both Sylvester Stallone and Wesley Snipes reprising their roles as their characters in scenes that were filmed exclusively for the game.

 Pinball

 In April 1994, Williams released a widebody pinball machine, Demolition Man based on the film.
 It was designed by Dennis Nordman.
 The game features sound clips from the film, as well as original speech by Stallone and Snipes.

 Comic books

 A four-part limited-series comic adaptation was published by DC Comics starting in November 1993, written by Gary Cohn and art by Rod Whigham with covers by Kevin Maguire.

 Novelization

 A novelization, written by Robert Tine (using the pseudonym Richard Osborne), was published in November 1993.